 - The program has sufficient verification procedures in place.
 The first five projects completed by a new trade ally receive pre- and post-verification.
 Interviewed staff indicated that 20% to 25% of subsequent projects are verified.
 However, the program manual indicates that 10% of subsequent projects are verified.
 This discrepancy is not critical to program operations because interviewed staff are notified which sites to inspect and are not performing the site selection. - Projects are identified for pre- and post-inspection by central CLEAResult staff located in Austin, TX.
-CLEAResult employs two regional program consultants who perform pre- and post-inspections. - Trade allies determine that a site meets program qualifications using the program software tool.
+CLEAResult employs two regional program consultants who perform pre- and post-inspections. - Inspection procedures include review of documentation, verification of building type (which determines operating hours), photographs of baseline conditions and efficient equipment, and verification that lamps installed are DesignLights Consortium (DLC) or ENERGY STAR ® qualified. - Trade allies determine that a site meets program qualifications using the program software tool.
 However, two trade allies reported having projects not approved by program staff because the customer did not meet the peak demand requirement.